-Investors may have to contend with challenging economic conditions over the remainder of 2022 and early 2023.
-Weakening monetary trends within the Group of Seven major industrial nations, intensifying housing market weakness and falling long-term bond yields relative to short-term interest rates suggest a period of weak or no economic growth extending into the spring of 2023.
-Inflationary trends, however, were showing signs of moderating over the early autumn, suggesting that a return to 1970s-style price rises was unlikely.
+Investors may have to contend with challenging economic conditions over the remainder of 2023.
+Weakening monetary trends within the Group of Seven major industrial nations, intensifying housing market weakness and falling long-term bond yields relative to short-term interest rates suggest a period of weak or no economic growth extending into the spring of 2024.
+Inflationary trends, however, were showing signs of moderating over the summer, suggesting that a return to 1970s-style price rises was unlikely and that the interest-rate cycle was at or approaching its peak and that monetary easing by the world's leading central banks might be on the horizon.